 Everything will be kept confidential.

 Gender and sexuality

 ‘Gender’ means someone’s feelings about being a girl or a boy, or neither, or something else entirely.
 ‘Sexuality’ means someone’s personal feelings about sex – who they fancy, and the kinds of sex they are interested in having.
-The Brook Charity explain this well.
+The Brook Charity explains this well.

-Sexwise - new national online resource
+Sexwise: New national online resource

 Part of the PHE-funded national health promotion programme for sexual and reproductive health and delivered by sexual health charity FPA this is the new go-to national resource for health professionals and young people practitioners who need accurate information about sexual and reproductive health.